pschool-in/curriculum/content/grammar/new-topics/adverbs-3.md

 ## Adverb of Manners

 We know that adverbs tell us about the verb, adjective or another adverb.
-Adverb of manner tells us how an action is done.
+Adverbs of manner tells us how an action is done.
 In simple words, it answers the question 'how'.
 These adverbs generally end with '-ly'.
 Some examples are:
 1. The turtle moves *slowly*.
 2. The dog runs *quickly*.
 3. The girl walked *smartly*.